The Piano Tuner

 Some instruments become ‘out of tune’ with temperature, humidity, damage, or time.
 They must be tuned or repaired.
 The term “out of tune” refers to a tone that is either too high (sharp) or too low (flat) in relation to a given reference pitch.
 While an instrument might be in tune to its own range of notes, it may not be ‘in tune’ if it does not match the reference pitch.

 Tuning is usually based on A440 Hz.
 This reference is used to tune one string, to which the other strings are tuned in the desired intervals.
 Piano Tuners use the process of tuning systems.
 Which adjusts the pitch of one or many tones to establish equal temperament.

 Tuning may be done aurally by sounding two pitches and adjusting one of them to relate to the other.
 An electronic tuning device may be used as a reference pitch.

 The A440 pitch standard was adopted during the early 20th century.
 This was in response to varying standards.
 Before, the pitch standards were A415 during the late 1700s and early 1800s to A435 during the late 1800s.

 Today, the average piano tuner is about 55 years old.
 55!
 With so many diversions in the form of entertainment, piano playing will continue to decline.
 And fewer people are getting into the Piano Tuner business.
-In fact, there are only about 8,000 tuners left that service pianos.
-The 200 or so years the piano has been around is not that long in human history.
+In fact, there are only about 8,000 tuners left that service piano.
+The piano has been around 200 or so years, not that long in human history.
 Eventually, this very particular set of skills will be lost.